matthewgallina/smockin/README.md

                 chmod +x start.sh
                 chmod +x shutdown.sh

             - Run the script 'start.sh' to build and run SMOCKIN like so (this also launches the default H2 database in TCP mode.):

         Windows

             - Run the script 'start.bat' to build and run SMOCKIN like so (this also launches the default H2 database in TCP mode.):

         SMOCKIN runs off port 8000 by default and accessible from this address:

             http://localhost:8000/index.html

-        For those who simply want to see SMOCKIN in action, there is a script available which will add a small data set of predefined mocked endpoints and rules to the DB.
+        If you simply want to see SMOCKIN in action, there is a script available which will add a small data set of predefined mocked endpoints and rules to the DB.
 To install this, please see the section 'DEVELOPMENT SCRIPTS > Sample Data' below.